-- 1. With corvette.fla open, make sure the Wheels layer is active.
-Hide the Body layer so the lines do not interfere with the area where you are working. - 2.
-Choose the Pencil tool in the Tools panel.
-At the bottom of the Tools panel, make sure object-drawing mode is toggled on.
+1. With corrette.fla open, make sure the Wheels layer is active.
+Hide the Body layer so the lines do not interfere with the area where you are working.

+2. Choose the Pencil tool in the Tools panel.
+At the bottom of the Tools panel, make sure Object Drawing is toggled on.